 Utilities are also more affordable in Port Orange, as utilities may be 8% lower than the national average.
 Transportation may be the biggest way to save on the cost of living in Port Orange.
 With a cost of living index of just 91, it's more than a full 20 points more affordable than the rest of Florida.

 More information about cost of living in Port Orange:

 Port Orange Job Market

 Several large employers call Volusia County home.
 AdventHealth, formerly Florida Hospital, employs over 5,500 individuals in the county, with multiple facilities in Port Orange, Daytona Beach, the Ponce Inlet community, the New Smyrna Beach community, Deltona, and others.
 Halifax Health is the next-largest employer, with over 3,000 individuals on its payroll.
 US Foods, Inc, employs around 500 in Port Orange itself, with Raydon Corporation employing about half that number in the city.

-Other companies with offices or locations in Port Orange include Acadia Healthcare, Thompson Pump & Manufacturing, Stock Yard Packing, Covelli Enterprises, Brady Corporation, and Synovus Financial Corporation.
+Other companies offering jobs in Port Orange include Acadia Healthcare, Thompson Pump & Manufacturing, Stock Yard Packing, Covelli Enterprises, Brady Corporation, and Synovus Financial Corporation.
 US Foods is the only Fortune 500 company with operations in Port Orange.